oracle/docker-images/OracleTuxedo/core/README.md

 ## How to build and run

-This project offers Dockerfiles for Tuxedo 22.1.0.0.0.
-To assist in building the images, you can use the buildContainerImage.sh script.
-See below for instructions and usage.
+This project offers `Dockerfiles` for Tuxedo 22.1.0.0.0.

 To assist in building the images, the `buildContainerImage.sh` simplifies the process of ensuring the correct binary archive is available before starting the build process.
 More experienced users are welcome to build the image using their preferred container engine or CI/CD tool.